 Instead of apple sauce, you could also used boiled and mashed sweet potato, or mashed banana (although the banana flavour does come through).
 To your puree, add the rest of the wet ingredients; non-dairy milk, melted vegan butter (I use Naturli Vegan Block but any vegan spread will do), oil, vanilla essence, and caster sugar.

-In a separate large mixing bowl, add the flour, ground almonds, cocoa powder, baking powder, and salt.
+In a separate large mixing bowl, add the flour, ground almonds (if using), cocoa powder, baking powder, and salt.
 The choice of flour is really up to you.
-I have tried this recipe with a standard gluten-free plain flour mix, and with buckwheat flour, for a grain-free option, and both have worked really well.
-I can’t see any reason why it wouldn’t work with other sorts of flour such as coconut, rice, spelt, or barley.
+I have tried this recipe with a standard gluten-free plain flour mix, and with buckwheat flour for a grain-free option, and both have worked really well.
+I can’t see any reason why it wouldn’t work with other sorts of flour such as rice, spelt, or barley.
 The reason I have added ground almonds is that they help lighten the texture of the brownie, and mimic a wheat-flour crumb.
 Particularly when using non-wheat flour, ground almonds prevent your brownie from turning out too heavy and dense.
-I like the little bit of added lightness they bring with wheat flour as well, but you could also replace the ground almonds with an equal quantity of wheat flour for a nut-free option.
+I like the little bit of added lightness they bring with wheat flour as well, but they are just a good with all-wheat flour for a nut-free option.

 Before everything gets mixed together, make sure your oven is at temperature, your tin or dish is greased and lined with baking paper, and that your chocolate is roughly chopped.
 If you are wondering why I have included chopped chocolate but not nuts, the answer is that I find nuts a slightly jarring interruption to my enjoyment of what I believe should be an overwhelmingly chocolatey experience.
 However, if you are a fan of a chopped walnut or pecan in your brownie, there is not reason why you can’t substitute some of the chopped chocolate for chopped nuts instead.

 Once you have everything ready and assembled, pour your liquid mixture into your dry ingredients and stir vigorously until everything is incorporated, then stir in the chopped chocolate.
-Scrape the thick batter into your prepared tin, and bake for 30–40 minutes.
+Scrape the thick batter into your prepared tin, and bake for 35–40 minutes.
 The skewer test is a bit hopeless with brownies as a clean skewer normally means your brownies are overcooked.
 I shake the tin, or dish, and if the entire thing wobbles, it needs longer.
 If it’s stable around the edges and only wobbling in the centre, then it’s done.
-I found that it took a little longer with buckwheat flour, more like 40 minutes, but with the wobble test you can’t go too far wrong.
-Plus, even if your batter is completely raw in the middle, it’s vegan, so the risk of food poisoning is really minimal.
+I found that it took a little longer with buckwheat flour, more like 40–45 minutes, but with the wobble test you can’t go too far wrong.
+Plus, even if your batter is completely raw in the middle, it’s vegan and will still taste delicious even if you do need a spoon.

 I hope you give these a try!
 Please let me know how you get on – any feedback is really appreciated.
 You can comment below or find me on Twitter or Instagram @greedybearbakes.